SomeoneSerge/nixpkgs-unfree/README.md

     ```

     Note that if you pass `config` in the arguments, you must again include `cudaSupport` and `allowUnfree`
-- NOTE: Setting `<nixpkgs>` to point at this repo has proven a somewhat painful
+- _NOTE: Setting `<nixpkgs>` to point at this repo has proven a somewhat painful
   experience.
 Most problems concentrate around tools using
   `import <nixpkgs/lib>`.
 There's a proxy in [./lib](./lib) right now which makes these import
   work, but almost certainly at the cost of downloading a yet another copy of
-  nixpkgs...
+  nixpkgs..._
-- If you're not enabling the cache globally, you might need to set `trusted-users = ${yourName}` in `/etc/nix/nix.conf`.
+- If you're only enabling the cache on a per-project or per-user basis, you might need to set `trusted-users = ${yourName}` in `/etc/nix/nix.conf`.